-The Angel Trees will be here one more week!
+The Angel Trees are leaving this week, and we'd like every ornament taken!
 Thank you to all who have already donated gift cards or made online donations.
-If you haven't yet participated and would like to, please pick an ornament from the tree and make your donation online or drop your gift card(s) off at church this Wednesday or Sunday.
-You may also drop gift cards at the church office before 9:00 a.m. next Monday, December 18.
-Wrapping up 2023:
+If you haven't yet participated and would like to, please pick an ornament from the tree and make your donation online or drop your gift card(s) off at the church office by 9:00 a.m. this Wednesday.
+Now in Recess:

-- Now in recess: Sunday School, Rector's Forum (resume Jan.
-7) - December 13: Final Wednesdays Alive! service/supper/class (resumes Jan.
-24) - December 14: Rector's Bible Study (resumes Jan.
-25) - December 15 and 17: Final Youth Group meetings (resume Jan.
-5 and 7) - December 25-January 1: Church office closed Save the Date:
+- Sunday School, Rector's Forum (resume January 5) - Wednesdays Alive! service/supper/class (resumes January 8) - The Rector's Bible Study (resumes January 9) - Middle School Youth Group (resumes January 10) Wrapping up 2024: